Zwinkele/calculus-solver/README.md

     - Unsure what d/dx(y) should be.
         - Possible solution: Treat non-x variables as constants unless they're functions, so d/dx(y) = 0, but d/dx(y(x)) = y'(x).
     - Do we want to give up on input like d/dx(x^x) or should we add arbitrary powers and logarithms?
+        - Solution: We're adding powers to the structure, logarithms can be defined in laws.txt.